PeterTheobald/HackerDojoPythonGroup/serialize.md

 not human readble, but *fast* and *compact*
 - Pickle - Native, built-in, any complex Python data structure.
 DANGEROUS EVAL!
     - alternatives: Marshal (faster but not all data types), Dill (more data types)
+- Python DBM (and other minimal key-value stores) - fast easy built-in DICTS ONLY
 - Google Protobuf - efficient fast compact with schema for data layout and types
 - Apache Thrift - compact binary schema used by Meta
 - avro - efficient, built in schema